Théodore Girardet

-Théodore-Octave Girardet (22 September 1861, Versailles - 29 January 1935, Sainte-Maxime) was a French illustrator and woodcut artist.
+Théodore-Octave Girardet (22 September 1861, Versailles - 29 January 1935, Sainte-Maxime) was a French illustrator and wood-engraver.

 Life and work

 He came from a Swiss Huguenot family.
 His father, Paul Girardet, was a copper engraver.
 His brothers, Jules, Eugène, Paul Armand and Léon, as well as his sister, Julia Antonine (1851-1921), also became painters or engravers.

 He studied painting at the École Nationale Supérieure des Beaux-Arts in Paris with Alexandre Cabanel.
-He eventually decided to specialize in woodcuts, and worked in the studios of Eugène Froment.
+He eventually decided to specialize in wood-engraving and worked in the studios of Eugène Froment.
 He also took some lessons from Auguste Trichon.

-He remained in Paris, where he specialized in woodcut illustrations for newspapers and magazines, such as Le Monde illustré, L'Illustration and Le Tour du Monde; often based on designs by his brother-in-law, Eugène Burnand, or other family members.
-He was also active in the advertising industry, which was very lucrative, and held an occasional exhibition at the Salon.
+He remained in Paris, where he specialized in wood-engravings which were used as illustrations for newspapers and magazines, such as Le Monde illustré, L'Illustration and Le Tour du Monde; often based on designs by his brother-in-law, Eugène Burnand, or other family members.
+He was also active in the advertising industry, which was very lucrative, and exhibited at his work the Paris Salon.